Best Savings Accounts for College Students

 Affirm High Yield Savings Account

-Affirm is a popular "buy now, pay later" service, but it also offers an Affirm Savings account with a competitive APY of 4.35%.
+Affirm is a popular "buy now, pay later" service, but it also has a high-yield savings option with a competitive APY of 4.35%.
+Affirm Savings is a straightforward account with no opening deposit, balance requirements, or monthly fees.

-They don't offer an ATM card so this makes it a little difficult if you need cash quickly.
-But they do have a mobile app where you can handle all your money.
+They don't offer an ATM card which can be inconvenient if you need cash quickly.
+But, they have a simple mobile app where you can manage money.

-Affirm is not a bank.
-When you open a savings account with them, your account will be held with Cross River Bank.
+Just note that Affirm is not a bank.
+So, when you open a savings account with them, your account will be held with Cross River Bank.

 Varo Savings Account